 Hardening or toughening

-You may be able to increase the resistance of your skin at home.
+A GP or dermatologist may advise you to try increasing the resistance of your skin at home.

 This is known as "hardening" and involves going outside for short periods in the spring to build up your resistance.

 You might find the time is as short as a few minutes at first, but you may be able to gradually build up to longer times.